LCROSS

 The Lunar Crater Observation and Sensing Satellite (LCROSS) was a robotic spacecraft operated by NASA.
 The mission was conceived as a low-cost means of determining the nature of hydrogen detected at the polar regions of the Moon.
 Launched immediately after discovery of lunar water by Chandrayaan-1, the main LCROSS mission objective was to further explore the presence of water in the form of ice in a permanently shadowed crater near a lunar polar region.
 It was successful in confirming water in the southern lunar crater Cabeus.

 It was launched together with the Lunar Reconnaissance Orbiter (LRO) on June 18, 2009, as part of the shared Lunar Precursor Robotic Program, the first American mission to the Moon in over ten years.

 LCROSS was designed to collect and relay data from the impact and debris plume resulting from the launch vehicle's spent Centaur upper stage (and data-collecting Shepherding Spacecraft) striking the crater Cabeus near the south pole of the Moon.

-Centaur had nominal impact mass of 2,305 kg (5,081 lb), and an impact velocity of about 9000 km/h, releasing the kinetic energy equivalent of detonating approximately 2 tons of TNT (7.2 TJ).
+Centaur had nominal impact mass of 2,305 kg (5,081 lb), and an impact velocity of about 9000 km/h, releasing the kinetic energy equivalent of detonating approximately 2 tons of TNT (7.2 GJ).

 LCROSS suffered a malfunction on August 22, depleting half of its fuel and leaving very little fuel margin in the spacecraft.

 Centaur impacted successfully on October 9, 2009, at 11:31 UTC.
 The Shepherding Spacecraft descended through Centaur's ejectate plume, collected and relayed data, impacting six minutes later at 11:37 UTC.

 Contrary to media reports at the time, neither the impact nor its dust cloud could be seen from Earth, using the naked eye or telescopes.